Toddler falls from second-story window, unclear as to how

 SURPRISE, Ariz.
-(KSAZ) - A two year-old boy fell out of a second story window in Surprise this afternoon.
+(KSAZ) - A 2-year-old boy fell out of a second story window in Surprise this afternoon.

-A neighbord, Frank Nezdoba, says the morning was unsual to due to attendance of Surprise Police, fire units, and a helicopter.
+A neighbor, Frank Nezdoba, says the morning was unusual to due to attendance of Surprise Police, fire units, and a helicopter.

 "Nothing like this really happens here.
 It was kind of crazy.
 A lot of people were here with their cameras out getting pictures of the helicopters," said Nezdoba.